• Skip to primary navigation

 • More Banana Recipes

-What’s The Best Way To Store Banana Bread?
+❓ What’s The Best Way To Store Banana Bread?

 At the end of the day, an important question to ask is how long you want your banana bread (or any other quick bread) to last.
 Are you planning on eating it within a few days?
 Or are you trying to save it for the long haul?

 If you plan on eating it within the next 4-5 days, I suggest keeping it at room temperature.
 To stretch the shelf life to slightly longer than a week, you can pop it in the fridge.
-If you need to make your banana bread last for longer, the freezer is your friend.
+If you need to make your banana bread last for longer, the freezer is your friend!

-How To Store Banana Bread At Room Temperature (Eat Within 4-5 Days)
+🍌 How To Store Banana Bread At Room Temperature (Eat Within 4-5 Days)

 If you plan on eating your delicious banana bread within no more than a week of baking it, the best way to store it is at room temperature.
 Here’s how it’s done:

 Step 1: Cool Banana Bread.
 This is a VERY important step.
 You need to let the loaf cool completely before attempting to wrap it, or you’ll end up with condensation.
 I prefer popping my warm banana bread onto a cooling rack to cool completely.
-Condensation not only leads to a soggy loaf, but can also create an environment for mold to thrive - and mold growth is a hard no!
+Condensation not only leads to a soggy bread, but can also create an environment for mold to thrive - and mold growth is a hard no!

 Step 2: Cover.
 If you’re keeping your loaf on the countertop, you don’t need to add a ton of protection here.
 Planning on eating it within the next day or two?
 A glass cloche should do the trick!
 If you want to keep it for longer, consider adding a bit more protection.